-The Company has generated an accumulated deficit of \$673,748 since inception.
-The Company has financed its operations to date primarily through private placements of its preferred stock, proceeds from its initial public offering and follow-on offerings of common stock, issuance of convertible debt and cash generated from its business development activities.
-The Company has not completed development of any product candidate and has devoted substantially all of its financial resources and efforts to research and development, including preclinical and clinical development.
-The Company expects to continue to incur significant expenses and operating losses for at least the foreseeable future.
-The Company expects that its cash, cash equivalents and investments at December 31, 2018 will be sufficient to fund current operating plans and capital expenditure requirements for at least twelve months from the date of issuance of these financial statements while it establishes the commercial infrastructure for a potential launch of selinexor in the United States.
+As of December 31, 2019, we had an accumulated deficit of \$873.3 million.

+We have had limited revenues to date from product sales and have financed our operations principally through private placements of our preferred stock, proceeds from our initial public offering and follow-on offerings of common stock, proceeds from the issuance of convertible debt, proceeds pursuant to the Revenue Interest Financing Agreement (deferred royalty obligation), and cash generated from our business development activities.
+We expect to continue to incur significant expenses and operating losses for at least the foreseeable future.
+We expect that our cash, cash equivalents and investments at December 31, 2019 will be sufficient to fund current operating plans and capital expenditure requirements for at least twelve months from the date of issuance of these financial statements.